michalmrowiec/PolyglotHangman/README.md

 ## Purpose of the project

-This app was created as a study project.
+This app was created as a university project.

 Polyglot Hangman is a word game in which the player guesses words in different languages at various levels of difficulty.
-The player can choose the language they want to play in and then guess the word within a limited number of attempts.
+The player can choose the language and level of difficulty they want to play in and then guess the word within a limited number of attempts.
 After guessing the word, the player can compare their time with other players on the leaderboard.

 # Game